Sarah Johnson

 Biological Anthropology

 Sarah Johnson is a paleoanthropologist currently pursuing her PhD in Biological Anthropology at the University of Wisconsin-Madison.
-She obtained her bachelor’s degrees in forensic science and Anthropology at Saint Louis University.
-Her current research focuses on musculoskeletal variation of the hand in extinct and extant taxa and its relationship to biomechanical function.
-With the assistance of her mentor, Dr. John Hawks, she hopes to better understand the locomotor repertoire of Homo naledi.
+She obtained her bachelor’s degree in Forensic Science and Anthropology at Saint Louis University.
+Her current research focuses on musculoskeletal variation of the hand in extinct and extant primate taxa and its relationship to biomechanical function.
+With the assistance of her mentor, Dr. John Hawks, she hopes to better understand the locomotor repertoire of hominins.

 Sarah Johnson CV